 A bad co-worker's office is like the scary old house at the end of the street.
 No one really knows what to expect, but everyone is afraid to knock on the door.
 Most of the time, a closed office door means the person inside is on a call or in the middle of a project.
 But what about the guy whose door is closed from 8 to 5?
 The next time something requires his attention, try knocking and simply ask, "Hey, can I run something by you, or would you prefer to set up a meeting?"
 Unless you ask, you'll never know whether they are open to questions and impromptu discussions or if emails and calls are the best approach.

 Unhelpful colleagues can jeopardize your success.
 Before you categorize them as uncooperative, however, determine whether their actions are intentionally harmful.
 Is a colleague not sharing information to make herself look better, or because she doesn't have access?
 Is she unresponsive to your text asking her to cover a shift because she wants to get you in trouble or did she not receive the message?
 Often, the co-worker's actions are due to a lack of resources.
-Talk to administrators about providing tools that make it easy to share information and communicate with colleagues.
+Talk to administrators about providing tools, such as an employee work schedule app, that make it easy to share information and communicate with colleagues.
 This gives everyone an opportunity to be as helpful as possible for the good of the team.

 Toxic employees can create a hostile work environment and cost companies money due to the high turnover of those they alienate.
 Addressing the situation directly or via administration will make your daily work life less stressful and help ensure your awesome co-workers stick around to help contribute to the success of your organization.

 Are you interested in simplifying the employee scheduling process and improving communication in your workplace?
-Start your 30-Day FREE trial of Schedule Anywhere today!
+Start your 30-Day FREE trial of Schedule Anywhere employee scheduling software today!